CaryRCarr/word-count-code/README.md

 When testing the functionality for finding the top three most common words, run the code using the following set-up: wordcount.py [Convert to Lower Case: True/False] [Path to Text File]

 The first system argument will convert all words to lower-case if true, allowing for identical words in different cases to be counted as a single word.
 The second argument will be taken as the path to the text file in question.
+So long as no key word is provided as a third argument, then the code will automatically return the top three most common words.

 When testing the functionality for finding the number of times a given word shows up in the file, run the code using the following set-up: wordcount.py [Convert to Lower Case: True/False] [Path to Text File] [Word To Be Found]